Finding credible, relevant sources is a critical step in completing any research assignment.

 UNE Interlibary Loan can be used to request almost anything; electronic items like articles and book chapters will be sent as PDFs, physical items like books will arrive by mail for you to pick up in the library.

-Evaluating your resources carefully is an important step in every research project.
+Evaluating and choosing quality sources is an important step in every research project.
 Make sure that you are following your instructor’s directions on the types of resources that are acceptable for your assignment.
+Learn how to determine if a source is considered scholarly or peer-reviewed.

 Questions & Help